reshinto/programming_language_syntax_comparison/readme.md

 // folder name that the current file is in, all other files that are in this folder can be imported without additional code package com.example.demoapi.student;

+// importing of custom nested class import com.example.demoapi.student.utilities.Helper;

-// normal type modules import cannot use .* import java.time.LocalDate;
+import java.time.LocalDate;
 import java.time.Period;

-// methods from type modules can use static to enable .* import static java.time.LocalDate.*;
+// allows imports of all static members of the class import static java.time.LocalDate.*;

-// decorator import method 1
 import javax.persistence.Entity;
 import javax.persistence.Id;
 import javax.persistence.Table;
 import javax.persistence.Transient;

 // method 2
-import javax.persistence.*;  // works only for decorators
+import javax.persistence.*;  // allows imports of all classes

 @Entity
 @Table